kagent-dev/kmcp/README.md

 ### `kmcp add-tool` - Add MCP Tool

-Generate a new MCP tool that will be automatically loaded by the server:
+Generate a boilerplate for a new MCP tool that is automatically loaded by the MCP server:

 ```bash
 kmcp add-tool [tool-name] [flags]